shivanshu-semwal/blog/_posts/2023-01-01-windows-customization.md

 Put the `desktop_switcher.ahk` on the startup.

-> Here is a fun thing you can do now, suppose you want to drag and drop
+Here is a simple use of this script, suppose you want to **drag and drop certain file in web browser**,

-> certain file in browser to send it to your friend, open browser in
-> first desktop and explorer in another, now hold and drag the file
+- open browser in first desktop and
+- explorer in other desktop
-> you want to send, and then press Start + 1, and you can now
+- now hold and drag the file you want to send, and then press Start + 1 to go to first desktop while holding file
-> drag and drop files between desktops more easily.
+- now you can drag and drop files between desktops, which is not possible by default.

-## `fix_shortcuts()`
+## Add custom shortcuts

 Make another autohotkey file for this `shortcut.ahk` and add this to startup.
+In this script you can add you custom keyboard setting or you can block some windows keyboard settings.

 - Here is how you block certain annoying windows shortcuts
     - Like `Start` + `c`, opens cortana, which is annoying, you can add this to `shortcut.ahk` file

 ```ahk
 ; stop cortana from opening